What Is The Mandatory Parenting Programme In Singapore?

 Attending the Mandatory Co-Parenting Programme is, therefore, important.
 The initiative equips parents with the necessary tools and knowledge to navigate co-parenting effectively, minimising the negative impact of divorce on children and promoting healthier family dynamics post-divorce.

 At Tembusu Law, we understand the complexities and sensitivities involved in divorce proceedings, especially when children are involved.
-Our team of qualified divorce lawyers is dedicated to providing compassionate and expert legal assistance to individuals and families facing divorce.
+Our team of qualified divorce lawyers in Singapore are dedicated to providing compassionate and expert legal assistance to individuals and families facing divorce.

 Frequently Asked Questions About Mandatory Parenting Programme